 MORNING

-Morning assembly including camp songs and traditional camp group activities
+Morning assembly including announcements, camp songs, skits, dances and group activities

 LATE MORNING